-Currently, faraway binary asteroid systems are studied by comparing the light curve graphs of observed light curve data with predicted light curve data.
-Our clients are able to tweak parameters in their predicted lightcurve so that it can better match the observed lightcurve data; if the lightcurves are similar, then they can guess that the parameters that they tweaked match the characteristics of the actual binary asteroid system.
-So, these light curves give our clients plenty of information about the objects to hypothesize about, but lack any real modeling potential.
+Astronomers like our clients at Lowell use lightcurve graphs of the observed light measured with their telescopes and compare them with predicted light curve data.
+Our clients are able to tweak parameters in their predicted lightcurve so that it can better match the observed lightcurve data; if the lightcurves are similar in shape, then they can guess that the parameters they have match the actual characteristics of the binary asteroid system.